Category Archives: Christmas

 When we watch Jesus grow in truth (understanding) and holiness (response), we see a dance between the divine and the human.
 God leads and we follow and Jesus not only told us how, he showed us how.
 The scriptures are the ‘illustrated’ word of God.
 And Jesus is the illustration.

-He is the beginning of human change from survival of the fittest to a love that makes us willing to die for the least.
-He also fleshed out the end that humanity was created to reach, oneness with God through surrender.
+He is the blueprint for human change from survival of the fittest to a love that makes us willing to die for the least.
+He also fleshed out the end that humanity was created to reach, oneness with God through surrender to God who is Love.

 Watch the dance.